jrudess/streamdvr/README.md

 * Adding new lookup utilities and recorders

 All support for streaming sites is handled by 3rd party programs.
 The site configuration yml files specify the m3u8 lookup and record scripts to use.
 Adding support for new programs requires adding new wrapper scripts and using those scripts in the yml configuration file.

+* Configuration Options for `config.yml`

+    * enable
+        * daemon: Suppresses standard out messages
+    * recording
+        * autoConvertType: mp4, mkv, ts (no conversion)
+        * captureDirectory: Temporary storage area while recording
+        * completeDirectory: Final area to store recordings
+        * postprocess: Script to use to convert ts to mp4/mkv
+        * dateFormat: Used for log output and filenames
+        * includeSiteInDir: completeDir/site/streamer/
+          This option only applies if streamerSubdir is set. recrodings are placed in completeDir/streamer_site
+          if siteSubdir is set then completeDir/site/streamer_site
+        * streamerSubdir:
+          recordings are placed in completeDir/streamer/
+          if siteSubdir is set then completeDir/site/streamer
+        * siteSubdir:
+          recordings are placed in completeDir/site/
+          if streamerSubdir is set then completeDir/site/streamer/
+        * keepTsFile:
+          This option leaves the ts file in captureDir after an mp4/mkv is converted.
+This is mostly a 'debug' option.
+        * minSize: Minimum size in megabytes for a recording.
+          Recordings smaller than this size are automatically deleted.
+        * maxSize: Maximum size in megabytes for a recording.
+          Recordings that are larger than this size are halted and converted, then restarted.
+    * postprocess: path to custom post-processing script that is run after a recording has been converted to its final file format.
+      Arguments to script: arg0=path arg1=filename
+    * log
+        * enable: Store log output to streamdvr.log
+        * append:
+          Append new output to the file when true.
+          Overwrite new output to the file when false.
+    * tui
+        * enable: Allow interactive control of streamdvr with a text interface
+        * allowUnicode: Disable use of any fancy unicode characters in TUI output
+    * colors:  Allows customization of various colors used in logs or TUI
+    * proxy
+        * enable: Turns on socks5 proxy forwarding for m3u8_streamlink.sh and record_streamlink.sh
+        * server: socks5://127.0.0.1:9999
+    * debug:
+        * log: Enables debug messages to print in the normal log
+        * recorder: Store the ffmpeg/streamlink logs to a file when recording
+        * errortrace: Include a stack-trace for each error message